 I am a problem-solving dreamer.

 You cannot brand me, confine me or define me … at least, not for long.
-I’m a writer, editor, songstress, performer, channeler of ideas, storyteller, innovator, champion of dreams and supporter of dreamers.
+I’m a writer, editor, songstress, performer, visual artist, channeler of ideas, storyteller, innovator, champion of dreams and supporter of dreamers.
 Human beings fascinate me and a lot of my work involves helping people navigate life in a way that makes it a little more easy and a lot more meaningful.

 I cannot be contained … believe me, I’ve tried.
 I’ve tried to put myself in a box and wrap it up with a nice little bow because I was told you wouldn’t want me otherwise.

 All this did was lead me to frustration and even anger as my soul and my talents and everything that fascinates me called out, “Why are you hiding me away?
 I’m the best part of you.”

 Maybe letting you know what I stand for is a good place to start.

 I stand for infinite possibilities,

 brilliant creatives getting the attention they deserve

 and higher consciousness, where suffering does not exist